 At first, we felt uncomfortable as well.
 But yes, you get used to it.
 And it is necessary because it significantly improves communication.
 It really does.

 That’s great.
 We recommend selecting a medium-sized feature and try it out with your standard laptop camera and microphone.
 One member should read the book Code with the Wisdom of the Crowd by Mark Pearl to be able to act as a moderator if necessary.
 Regarding everything else, discover what is working for you.

 Jochen Christ is a senior consultant at INNOQ.
-As a specialist for modern Java technologies, he creates elegant solutions with innovative architecture concepts, such as Microservices, Docker and cloud computing.
+As a specialist for modern Java technologies, he creates elegant solutions with innovative architecture concepts, such as Self-contained Systems, Kubernetes, and cloud computing.
 Jochen is interested in agile methods, clean code and usable security.
-He is a speaker at international conferences and enjoys participating in local meetups.
+Jochen is a speaker at international conferences and enjoys participating in local meetups.

 Martin Huber is a senior consultant at INNOQ.
 More than a decade of his professional life is filled with the design and creation of integration applications in Java.
 His main focus is on Java EE and web technologies for complex integration challenges.
 In his free time, he likes to ponder around with Python and to play and coach American football.